-Safety Coordinator means the individual at Environmental, Health and Safety Services (EHSS) responsible for developing and implementing this program, conducting unannounced work site inspections, and ensuring that the departments comply with the program requirements.
+Safety Director or designee means the individual at the Environmental Health and Safety department (EHS) that is responsible for developing and implementing this program, conducting unannounced work site inspections, and enforcing departmental compliance with the program.

 Saturated soil means a soil in which the voids are filled with water.
 Saturation does not require flow.
 Saturation, or near saturation, is necessary for the proper use of instruments such as a pocket penetrometer or sheer vane.